The Nightingales of Afghanistan

 • The Nightingales of Afghanistan

 On 19th April The Bristol Ensemble conducted by John Pickard will be performing 'The Nightingales of Afghanistan' for left hand piano composed by Sadie Harrison.
 'Silent Scream' was one of the inspirations for 'The Nightingales of Afghanistan' influenced by the paintings of Shajia an Afghan artist who paints in secret, hiding from the Taliban who have banded music and art and are enforcing gender apartheid.
-Shajia was included in the BBC 100 list of inspiring and influential women from around the world.
+An article about Shajia written by BBC Journalist Mahjooba Nowrouzi was translated in to a few different languages across the BBC and also used it on their social media BBC 100 list of inspiring and influential women from around the world.

 Shajia's was part of a blossoming of artistic expression in Afghanistan over two decades, that was shut down overnight after the Taliban took power in August 2021.
 "When there is censorship and lack of tolerance, an artist's imagination dies, and this is a disaster for me and other fellow female artists," (Shajia)